 Original Article | |

-Perception and Socio-cultural Barriers to Acceptance of Caesarean Delivery in A Tertiary Hospital in Abakaliki South East Nigeria | |
+Perception and Socio-cultural Barriers to the Acceptance of Caesarean Delivery in A Tertiary Hospital in Abakaliki, South East Nigeria | |

 |

-| Related Articles | |
+Full Text(PDF) | Related Articles | |

 Abstract | |

-Objectives: Globally, Caesarean section (CS) has immensely contributed to improved obstetric outcome in circumstances where vaginal delivery is not feasible.
-However, in some low income countries, there is aversion for the procedure.
-The aim of this study was to determine the level of awareness and socio-cultural barriers to acceptance of caesarean section.
-Material and Method: A cross-sectional study was conducted among 344 parturient at Federal Teaching Hospital Abakaliki, between1st October to 30th November 2016.
-Data was collated using a self-administered questionnaire and was analysed with SPSS version 20 and conclusions were drawn by means of descriptive statistics.
-Results: All the respondents were aware of caesarean section as an operative abdominal procedure for delivery; of these over one-tenth (14.0%;48/344) had experienced the procedure previously.
-Over 4/5th (82.3%;283/344) of those who has had a previous caesarean section were well-informed on the indications.
-About a-fifth (20.3%;70/344) will never accept CS for any reasons.
-The major barriers to acceptance were sigma of being considered by peers as a reproductive failure (29.2%;7/24), high cost (20.8%;5/24) and religious beliefs (12.5% ;3/24).
-Conclusion: Majority of antenatal attendees had a significant awareness about caesarean section and the indications.
-Also, a vast majority had morbid aversion towards it; due to numerous, non-evidence based socio-cultural reasons.
-Therefore, adequate health education, female empowerment, access to free or affordable antenatal care service, elimination of harmful religious/cultural beliefs and myth regarding caesarean delivery are necessary to curb this ugly trend, if we hope to achieve the sustainable development goals related to maternal health. |
+Objectives: Globally, caesarean section (CS) has immensely contributed to improved obstetric outcome in circumstances where vaginal delivery is not feasible.
+However, in some low-income countries, there is aversion to the procedure.
+The aim of this study was to determine the level of awareness and socio-cultural barriers to the acceptance of CS.
+Materials and Methods: A cross-sectional study was conducted among 344 parturients at Federal Teaching Hospital in Abakaliki, from October 1 to November 30, 2016.
+Data were collated using a self-administered questionnaire and was analyzed using SPSS version 20.0 and conclusions were drawn by means of descriptive statistics.
+Results: All the respondents were aware of CS as an operative abdominal procedure for delivery; of these, over one-tenth (14.0%; 48/344) had experienced the procedure previously.
+Over four-fifths (82.3%; 283/344) of those who have had a previous CS were wellinformed about the indications.
+About one-fifth (20.3%; 70/344) did not accept CS for any reasons.
+The major barriers to acceptance were being considered by peers as a reproductive failure (29.2%; 7/24), high cost (20.8%; 5/24) and religious beliefs (12.5%; 3/24).
+Conclusions: Majority of antenatal attendees had a significant awareness of CS and the indications.
+Moreover, a vast majority had morbid aversion towards it; due to numerous, non-evidence based socio-cultural reasons.
+Therefore, adequate health education, female empowerment, access to free or affordable antenatal care service, elimination of harmful, religious/cultural beliefs and myth regarding caesarean delivery are necessary to curb this ugly trend if we hope to achieve the sustainable development goals related to maternal health. |

 Cite By, Google Scholar